Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Proposed Approaches

 \subsection{NGM: Neural Graph Matching for QAP}

-In the following, we denote input graphs by capitals $G = (V, E)$, and graph matching can be viewed in a perspective based on the definition of the so-called association graph $\mathcal{G}^a=(\mathcal{V}^a, \mathcal{E}^a)$~\cite{ChoECCV10,LeordeanuICCV05} (in handwritten letters).
-Its vertices $\mathcal{V}^a = V^1 \times V^2$ represent candidate node-to-node correspondence $(V^1_i, V^2_a)$, and edges $\mathcal{E}^a$ represent the agreement between two pairs of correspondence $\{(V^1_i, V^2_a), (V^1_j, V^2_b)\}$, which is often modeled by $\mathbf{K}_{ia,jb}$.
-Its off-diagonal elements $\mathbf{K}_{ia,jb}$ denote the adjacency matrix of association graph.
-The matching between two graphs can therefore be transformed into vertex classification on the association graph, following \cite{ChoECCV10,LeordeanuICCV05}.
-In this paper, diagonal elements $\mathbf{K}_{ia,ia}$ are further assigned as vertex attributes $\mathcal{V}^a$, to better exploit the first-order similarities.
-As illustrated in Fig.~\ref{fig:association_graph}, the association graph prohibits links that violate the one-to-one matching constraint (such as 1a and 1c in Fig.~\ref{fig:association_graph}(a)).

-\textbf{Overview.} Neural Graph Matching (NGM) solves QAP in Eq.~(\ref{eq:lawler_qap}), by vertex classification via graph neural network, specifically Graph Convolutional Networks (GCN)~\cite{KipfICLR17} and aggregation based embedding.
+Based on the formulations and association graph introduced in Sec.~\ref{sec:preliminary}, our proposed Neural Graph Matching (NGM) solves relaxed Lawler\textquotesingle s QAP in Eq.~(\ref{eq:convex_lawler_qap}), by vertex classification via Graph Convolutional Networks (GCN)~\cite{KipfICLR17} with novel matching-aware embedding modules.
 The vertex classification is performed on the association graph induced by the affinity matrix, followed by a Sinkhorn operator.
 As shown by existing learning-free graph matching solvers~\cite{ChoECCV10,LeordeanuICCV05}, graph matching problem is equivalent to vertex classification on the association graph.
-NGM accepts either raw image (with CNN), or affinity matrix (without CNN), and learns end-to-end from ground truth correspondence.
-We follow the protocol in \cite{ZanfirCVPR18,WangICCV19} to build the affinity matrix from pre-given keypoints in images, whose image features are extracted by learnable CNN layers.
-We omit the details of this part to avoid distraction, and readers are referred to \cite{ZanfirCVPR18} for details.
-In the following, we describe the main steps of NGM.
+NGM accepts either raw image (with jointly learned CNN and affinity metric), or affinity matrix (without CNN or affinity metric), and learns end-to-end from ground truth correspondence or by pure optimization for QAPLIB problems.